Component: Form management - Data management

 - The General tab is available for all data types.

-- The tab includes the basic information of the custom field similarly to the Custom fields list, like: Attribute name, Attribute title, Container, Data type, Field type.
+- The tab includes the basic information of the custom field, similar to the Custom fields list: Attribute name, Attribute title, Container, Data type, Field type.
 All these fields are editable.

-- Besides that, you can also describe more about the custom field via the Description field.
+- In addition, you can add more details about the custom field via the Description field.

 Advanced tab

-Similarly to the system field, the Advance tab of the custom field with all data types includes the rule settings like: Default value setting, Computed field setting, and Validation rule setting.
+Similar to the system field, the Advanced tab of the custom field, for all data types, includes the rule settings: Default value setting, Computed field setting, and Validation rule setting.

 The tab also contains the Related setting section for some specific data types including Array, Enum, and Foreign Key.